dgbillotte/lesson-python-generators/article.md

 Today we are going to discuss the creation and use of generators in python.
 We will first examine what a generator is and why they are useful.
 Next we will look at two different ways to create generators.
 Finally, we will wrap up with a problem and several different ways that we can solve the problem with generators.

 ## What is a Generator?
 A generator is a function that when called, returns an iterator.
-This may sound simple at first, but because of the way that python uses iterators in core language constructs, like for-loops and comprehensions, and all of its core collection-types (lists, dictionaries, sets, tuples??), having an easy way to create custom iterators allows one to use python to its fullest (say this better).
+This may sound simple at first, but because of the way that python uses iterators in core language constructs, like for-loops and comprehensions, and all of its core collection-types (lists, dictionaries, sets, tuples??), having an easy way to create custom iterators allows one to use python to its fullest.
 Let's look at a familiar example, the for-loop:

 ```python
 # print 1 to 3, each on its own line